Horizons-Games/Axolotl-Engine/README.md

 - Implementation of the sky CubeMap.

 **Area lights**
-- Differents types of Area lights (Sphere, tube).
+- Different types of Area lights (Sphere, tube).

 **Breakable components**
 - Create a breakable component and edit its impulsion power.